 Full and final settlement (FnF) is the complete financial reconciliation between an employer and a departing employee.
-It includes all pending salary, earned leave encashment, gratuity (if eligible), pro-rata bonus, reimbursements, and any other dues owed to the employee — minus recoveries such as notice period shortfall, outstanding loans, or unreturned assets.
+It includes all pending salary, leave encashment, gratuity (if eligible), pro-rata bonus, reimbursements, and any other dues owed to the employee — minus recoveries such as notice period shortfall, outstanding loans, or unreturned assets.
 FnF is not optional; Indian labor law requires employers to settle all dues within a reasonable timeframe, and delays can attract legal consequences.
 For most organizations, FnF is one of the most operationally complex payroll processes because it touches nearly every compensation component simultaneously.
+See the Full and final settlement India guide for legal timelines.

 How Full and Final Settlement Works